deadlyvipers/dojo_rules/introduction.md

 ##Hello Mastering GitHub
-#A course providied by CodeSchool
+#A course provided by CodeSchool